Baltoli/skeletons/documents/notes.md

 which doesn't have ideal concurrency characteristics, when performing more work than a trivial multiplication (on a big enough data set!), the parallel version is faster.

+# Discovering Maps

+People don't write code like this in real life.
+Most useful outcome is that I know how to write a clang tool!

+In light of this, my next step will be to read through some of the source of the GNU Scientific Library to identify more "real-world" patterns in heavily numerical code.

+GSL picked for a number of reasons:

+  * CMake available for building (so I can very easily make a compilation database).
+  * Large enough code base that patterns I'm looking for are likely to occur somewhere (hopefully).

+New approach - find some patterns in the code base that can be generalised into something I can detect in a way similar to the map matcher.

+## GSL Findings

+  * Code very rarely assigns directly to an array or pointer index.
+A lot of the time, the assignment is done through a layer of indirection.